myrne/jumpstart-black-coffee/readme.md

 This template assumes

-* you're using github
+* you're using GitHub
-* you want the github repository name to be the same as the npm module name
+* you want the GitHub repository name to be the same as the npm module name
+* you want to use [Mocha](http://visionmedia.github.io/mocha/) for writing tests, or you don't mind having it available
 * you want to release your code under the [MIT License](http://opensource.org/licenses/MIT).

 If you don't like these assumptions, or any other choices made, you can easily customize the template by forking it and checking out locally.